XIMDEX/xcms/INSTALLATION.md

 	> So, in this example, user and group 'www-data' are running the web processes as declared in the apache configuration file.

-4. Point your web browser to your just installed Ximdex CMS instance (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to load its database and configure it.
+4. Point your web browser to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.

 5. Thank you for installing Ximdex CMS.
 Please, contact us at help@ximdex.org if you need further assistance.

 ##Assisted Installation Steps
 In case of neeeding any assistance to install Ximdex CMS we have prepared the XIMDEX_INSTALL.sh script that will download Ximdex for you, ask you some parameters (instance name, installation paths, etc.) and create a new script called 1.-MoveXimdexToDocRoot.sh that will move the directory to its final destination and set the right permissions.

-The file install/ximdex_installation.md provides the steps to execute.
+The file install/XIMDEX_installation_guidelines.md provides the steps to execute.